eliosar/Storytelling-Game/README.md

             Ordner "Texts":
                 Textfile for "text(1..n).json":
                     "text": is the text
-                    "speekername": is the name of the speeker
+                    "speekername": is the name of the speeker (with .jpeg)

 In the "Dummies"-Folder, there are some (or at least one) "Scene"-Folder, which one can COPY into the "Dump"-Folder to test the filehandling.